p0/claude-code-prompts/tools/NotebookEdit.md

       "type": "string",
       "description": "The absolute path to the Jupyter notebook file to edit (must be absolute, not relative)" },
-    "cell_number": {
+    "cell_id": {
-      "type": "number",
+      "type": "string",
-      "description": "The index of the cell to edit (0-based)" },
+      "description": "The ID of the cell to edit.
+When inserting a new cell, the new cell will be inserted after the cell with this ID, or at the beginning if not specified."
+    },
     "new_source": {
       "type": "string",